 I was invited to talk with filmmaker/photographer Austin Meyer on his storytelling podcast.
 We spoke about Meet the North and finding...

 Howsound: You just won’t know if you don’t ask

-I talked with Rob Rosenthal of Howsound about my CBC documentary “Humans of the Arctic.”
-We chatted about searching out people...
+I talked with Rob Rosenthal of Howsound about my CBC documentary “Meet the North.”
+We chatted about searching out people in...

 Banff Centre Radio: A Mighty Force of Nature